 She awoke as she always did, naked and next to the body of some man who had been far more attractive when she was drunk than when she was sober.
-The room smelt thick of cigarettes and the memory of smoke, that was etched into the walls and carpets of years of filling the room with smoke so thick one could not see.
-Plucking the glasses, sharp cat eyed, and thick rimmed, from the bed side table, she slid her feet from the warmth of the body next to her and to the floor where her slipper lay waiting.
+The room smelt thick of cigarettes and the memory of smoke that was etched into the walls and carpets from years of filling the room with smoke so thick one could not see.
+Plucking the glasses — sharp, cat eyed, and thick rimmed — from the bed side table, she slid her feet from the warmth of the body next to her and to the floor where her slippers lay waiting.

 Hand around the handle she brought the brew to her lips, and moved to the door, tightening the sash on her robe ever so slightly more.
 One by one the locks undid themselves, all twenty, with a single move of her hand.
 Then the door itself unlocked a few more times, with the hidden charms within the frame, before a low rumbling chime asked her for confirmation, which she gave with little more than a “hmm.”

-The door opened for her, with her having to move an inch or to touch it herself.
+The door opened for her, without her having to move an inch or to touch it herself.
 Outside, the morning was bright.
 The city movement was bustling.
 The totality of loudened horns, screaming, chatter, vehicles, and incessant sounds of magic lit up her once silent loft.
 At her doorstep there were three men dressed in their blue uniforms, sharp and crisp.
-A four layer suit: pants, shirt, vest, jacket that buttoned up the front fully and had the capes over the back and arms, with a different inner color dependent on the department they were a part of.
-Black, silver, and silver.
-Buttons and designs upon their black uniforms were standard, but the service bars and medals, were a sign of term length, honor, and rank.
-Magister and Black, Sorcerer and Silver, Apprentice and Silver.
+A four layer suit: pants, shirt, vest, jacket that buttoned up the front fully and had the capes over the back and arms, each with a different inner color dependent on the department they were a part of.
+Buttons and designs upon their blue uniforms were standard, but the service bars and medals were a sign of term length, honor, and rank.
+The three men were of different ranks and two shared a department: Magister and Black, Sorcerer and Silver, Apprentice and Silver.
+What department the two colors belonged to, she did not remember.

 “—“ The man in black called her by her last name.
 She did not particularly like her last name.
 Too many memories.
 Too many mistakes.
 Too much drama associated with a name such as it.
 “We have come to ask your assistance in a case.”

-She went to turn, the door reacting to her movement, but a gasp made her turn to see the man with the black cloak, stopping it.
-“We would ask for your father but we can not.”
+She went to turn, the door reacting to her movement, but a gasp from inside — those who watched, and always reacted, but remained silent– made her return her gaze to the door, to see the man with the black cloak, stopping it.
+“We would ask for your father, but we can not.”

 “My mother then.”